Complaints Policy

 a) Sending an email to helen.barrett@tombolo.vic.edu.au

-5.4 All formal complaints will be logged and will be managed according to the procedures set out in the Appendices attached to this policy.
+5.4 All formal complaints will be logged and will be managed according to the procedures set out in this policy.

 5.5 Any appeals process should be addressed to the Chair and will be handled by a sub-committee of the Board of Directors.